kingmathers92/bookstore/README.md

   - Provide real-time tracking updates (e.g., via API integration).
   - Send email notifications for order status changes.

-- **Mobile App Integration**:

-  - Develop a companion mobile app using React Native or Capacitor.
-  - Sync data between web and mobile versions.
-  - Offer push notifications for new releases or deals.

 - **Admin Dashboard**:

   - Create a dashboard for managing books, users, and orders.
   - Allow admins to add, edit, or delete products.
   - Generate sales reports and analytics.

-- **Payment and Delivery Options**:

-  - Integrate with local delivery services in Arabic-speaking regions.

-- **Community Features**:
-  - Add a forum or discussion board for Islamic book topics.
-  - Enable users to share book recommendations.
-  - Host virtual book reading events or webinars.

-## Implementation Notes

-- **Prioritization**: Start with user authentication and cart functionality to enable basic e-commerce.
-- **Tech Stack**: Leverage existing Next.js API routes for backend logic and shadcn/ui for UI components.
-- **Testing**: Ensure each feature is tested for RTL compatibility and mobile responsiveness.
-- **Collaboration**: Use GitHub Issues to track feature development and pull requests for contributions.

 _Last updated: August 30, 2025_